KSheeds1/Gym-Rat-Dictionaries/TESTING.md

 * Icon trigger the share modal
 * Select the social media platform you wish to share on and click to open the site in a new tab

+The share functionality was tested as a casual user, a logged in user and admin.

 ## **Floating Action Buttons:**
 The floating action buttons are available across the site.
 They were tested in the following manner across multiple viewports: